 Test this for permissions before you go to the next server.
 Simply start Treasury Software on the current server and make sure it loads and exits properly.

-Note: This can only be done with SQL Express and SQL Server platforms.
-It will not work with the Desktop edition.
+Note: This can only be done with Enterprise SQL Server platforms.
+It will not work with the Desktop or SQL Express edition.

 Once you have tested, repeat with the balance of your servers.